 The lucky winner gets a peerage, a NewsBiscuit mug and their name engraved on the large marble plaque in our plush West London headquarters.

 andyiong – Hello.
-You may recognise me as the cover star of Talulah Gosh’s cracking ‘Was it just a Dream?’ album.
+You may recognise me from controversial, Writer of the Month winning subs such as ‘Madeleine McCann missing from front page of Express‘, or as the cover star of Talulah Gosh’s cracking ‘Was it just a Dream?’ album.
 There will be some who’ll say that this is a lie, simply an excuse to get the cover of one of my favourite records printed on NB.
 Others will say that Andy is a boy’s name and this is quite plainly a picture of a girl, so it couldn’t possibly be me.
 To those who question my veracity, I say: I will hunt you down.
 And you will pay.
 Others may wish to be nasty about Talulah Gosh.
 They will be punished.

 Also, whilst not modelling for record sleeves, I compose election campaign slogans for the Labour Party.
 This is my latest: ‘Vote Labour: We may be a pack of useless, incompetent wankers who couldn’t organise a piss-up at a stand up urinal, but at least we don’t hate you and your children so much that we wish to beat them over the head indefinitely with a club composed in equal measures from free market economics, extravagant malice and a sense of morality primarily forged at Eton whilst playing a particularly messy round of the biscuit game.
 Well, not as much as the Tories, anyway’.
 They said it wouldn’t fit on the pledge cards, but I think that’s a lie; they don’t take me seriously because of the bloody pigtails.
 I don’t know about you but I call that prejudice.
 And to think I work for Harriet bloody Harman.